-- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help assessment, children's social care and other agencies will support where appropriate affected by gangs.
-There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and children).
-We recognise that both boys and girls experience child on child abuse but can do so in different ways.
+- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help assessment, children's social care and other agencies will support where appropriate

 Research tells us girls are more frequently identified as being abused by other children, and girls are more likely to experience unwanted sexual touching in schools.
 Boys are less likely to report intimate relationship abuse.
-Boys report high levels of victimisation in areas where they are
+Boys report high levels of victimisation in areas where they are affected by gangs.
+There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and children).
+We recognise that both boys and girls experience child on child abuse but can do so in different ways.